OpenTechSchool/www.opentechschool.org/contact.md

  * [Team tech](mailto:team.tech@opentechschool.org) organises the tech parts of OTS, such as the GitHub accounts, email adresses, domains, etc. If you need help setting up a mailing list or any of the aforementioned points, send your email here.

 ## Chat / Forums
-* [Gitter](https://gitter.im/orgs/OpenTechSchool/rooms) We use Gitter to chat.
+*  We us gitter to chat our main channel is located [here](https://gitter.im/OpenTechSchool/OpenTechSchool).
+You can find an overview of all channels [here](https://gitter.im/orgs/OpenTechSchool/rooms).

-* [Discourse](http://discourse.opentechschool.org/) You can also talk to us on our discourse Forum.
+* [Discourse](http://discourse.opentechschool.org/) you can also talk to us on our discourse Forum.

 ## In person